 Research Paper By Amitabh Das Gupta

-(Transformational Coach, UNITED STATES)
+(Transformational Coach, AUSTRALIA)

 It has been said that man can create anything which he can imagine.
 Former NBA great Jerry West is a great example of how this works.
 Known for hitting shots at the buzzer, he acquired the nickname “Mr. Clutch.”
 When asked what accounted for his ability to make the big shots, West explained that he had rehearsed making those same shots countless times in his mind.
 Other sports legends like Michael Jordan, Larry Bird, Tiger Woods and pitcher Roy Halladay have also used visualization to improve their performance and achieve their personal best.